hawkore/examples-spring-boot-mule4-kubernetes/spring-boot-mule4-runtime-ce/README.md

 ## Spring Boot Mule 4 Runtime CE

-Just a base docker image to run Mule Runtime as Spring boot application using [Spring boot starter for Mule 4](https://github.com/hawkore/mule4-spring-boot-starter).
+Just a base docker image to run Mule Runtime as Spring Boot application using [Spring Boot starter for Mule 4](https://github.com/hawkore/mule4-spring-boot-starter).

 In this example, it will allow us to easy run our Mule Applications as micro-services, and remote management Mule Runtime (metrics, log file, log levels...).